amykv/sw-michigan-breweries/README.md

 Clean up header and footer.

 Implement some Javascript, maybe SQL somehow.
+Make the website live.

 Brainstorm more ideas for this website...